VladimirMakaev/cqrs-journey-doc/Journey_05_PaymentsBC.markdown

 * All DTOs are nouns.

 The application is designed to deploy to Windows Azure.
-At this stage in the journey, the application consists of two web roles that contains the MVC web applications and a worker role that contains the message handlers and domain objects.
+At this stage in the journey, the application consists of two web roles that contain the MVC web applications and a worker role that contains the message handlers and domain objects.
 The application uses SQL Azure databases for data storage, both on the write-side and the read-side.
 The Orders